 - Fail to request an interview.

-- Fail to demonstrate your problem-solving skills by using specific examples.
+- Neglect to demonstrate your problem-solving skills by using specific examples.

 - Fail to show your appreciation when you close the letter.